IBM/monitoring_ui/README.md

 In this context, the contracts are used to implement CRUD operations for tracking assets on the IBM Blockchain ledger.

-To begin the process of uploading the smart contracts, we can start by opening the Bluemix UI, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"
+To begin the process of uploading the smart contracts, we can start by opening the Bluemix UI, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking ``Enter Monitor``
 <p align="center">
 <img src="https://i.imgur.com/J2pbo7H.png"  data-canonical-src="https://i.imgur.com/J2pbo7H.png" width="650" height="450" style="margin-left: auto; margin-right: auto;">
 </p>

-Next, click the "Install code" option on the left hand menu, and then the "Install Chaincode" button on the right of the page
+Next, click the ``Install code`` option on the left hand menu, and then the ``Install Chaincode`` button on the right of the page
 <p align="center">
 <img src="https://i.imgur.com/HmdDsgm.png"  data-canonical-src="https://i.imgur.com/HmdDsgm.png" width="650" height="450" style="margin-left: auto; margin-right: auto;">
 </p>

 Enter an id ("simple_contract") and a version ("v1").
-Then, select the "Add Files" button to upload the [samples.go](contracts/basic/simple_contract/samples.go), [schemas.go](contracts/basic/simple_contract/schemas.go), and [simple_contract_hyperledger.go](contracts/basic/simple_contract/simple_contract_hyperledger.go) files
+Then, select the ``Add Files`` button to upload the [samples.go](contracts/basic/simple_contract/samples.go), [schemas.go](contracts/basic/simple_contract/schemas.go), and [simple_contract_hyperledger.go](contracts/basic/simple_contract/simple_contract_hyperledger.go) files

 <p align="center">
 <img src="https://i.imgur.com/nYwMM47.png"  data-canonical-src="https://i.imgur.com/nYwMM47.png" width="650" height="450" style="margin-left: auto; margin-right: auto;">
 </p>

 Finally, we'll need to Instantiate the chaincode.
-This can be done by opening the chaincode options menu and selecting "Instantiate"
+This can be done by opening the chaincode options menu and selecting ``Instantiate``

 This will present a form where arguments can be provided to the chaincodes `init` function.
-In this case, we'll just need to provide a json string `{"version":"1.0"}` in the Arguments section, and then click "Submit"
+In this case, we'll just need to provide a json string `{"version":"1.0"}` in the Arguments section, and then click ``Submit``
 <p align="center">
 <img src="https://i.imgur.com/blo1Qx3.png"  data-canonical-src="https://i.imgur.com/blo1Qx3.png" width="450" height="450" style="margin-left: auto; margin-right: auto;">
 </p>